 Warning number

-An employee warning notice should also state the number of warnings it represents.
+A warning notice should also state the number of warnings it represents.
 Depending on company policies, an employee can be given more than one warning, especially for minor offenses.
-For grave misconducts, in most institutions, one official warning is enough.
+For grave misconduct, in most institutions, one official warning is enough.

 Name and date of issuing the notice

-The employee’s name should identify the employee in question.
+The employee’s name should identify him.
 This should be exactly as it appears in the official company records.
 This way, it is clear who is being addressed in the notice.

-The capacity in which the employee was operating within the company should be outlined.
+The capacity in which he was operating within the company should be outlined.
 This could be a technician, administrative assistant, janitor, manager, etc.

 Manager’s information

-The name of the manager or supervisor charged with overseeing the conduct and performance of the employee should also be indicated.
+The name of the manager or supervisor charged with overseeing the conduct and performance should also be indicated.
 This should be as it appears on official company records.

 Human resources in charge

-The name of the HR representative involved with issuing the warning should also appear in the not, if applicable.
+The name of the HR representative involved with issuing the warning should also appear in the note, if applicable.
 After this is given, the issuing date can then be included.

 Introduction